zhou9110/django-test/README.md

 }
 ```

-Like post by post id
+Like post by post id from the current user
 ```
 /post/like/<id>/
 method='POST'